James4Ever0/notes/SEO search engine optimization SEMrush alternative.md

 semrush does SEO, SEM, and SMM.

-put social media buttons on webpages to let users share the content?
+put social media buttons on webpages to let users share the content? that's part of SMM.

 ## glossaries

-SERP: search engine ranking page, means scraping from search engine to get rankings.
+SERP: search engine result page, means scraping from search engine to get rankings.

 SEO: search engine optimization, means to cheat the search engine to get higher rankings.